Area Rep page

-The policies which govern our union are formed and determined by the SPEEA and Regional Councils.
+The SPEEA bodies which define union policy are the SPEEA Council, Northwest Council and Midwest Council.
 The SPEEA Council acts on behalf of the entire membership (all bargaining units).
 The Northwest (NW) Regional Council forms policy for bargaining units at The Boeing Company and Triumph Composite Systems.
 The Midwest (MW) Regional Council is the policy-determining body for the bargaining units at Spirit AeroSystems.

-The SPEEA Council meets the second Thursday of every January, March, June and October.
+The SPEEA Council meetings are held on the second Thursday of every January, March, *June and October. (*The June meeting takes place on a Friday as kick-off to the annual Council Convention and Leadership Conference.)
 The Northwest and Midwest Council meetings are held the second Thursday of February, April, May, July, August, September, November and December.

-The CR role is comprised of eight key responsibilities:
+The Council Representative's role is comprised of eight key responsibilities:

 • Discipline and performance issues